martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 Firefox, do not adhere to the ECMAScript standard in this respect.
 Our virtual machine exhibits no additional memory consumption for iterative processes, even when the JavaScript implementation does not enjoy proper tail calls.
-However, the compiler we describe above gives rise to a recursive process, which is not an issue for programs written by humans, because the recursion depth is limited by the nesting depth of statements and expressions in the program being compiled.
+However, the compilers give rise to recursive processes, which is not a problem for programs written by humans, because the recursion depth is limited by the nesting depth of statements and expressions in the program being compiled.